olizifn/telegram-rss-html-updater/README.md

 Start following your bot.
 Send "/start".

 Step 5.
 Which pages do you need?
 I added 2 examples (eserienjunkies and scnsrc).
 It is important that you always have all functions inside of the page module.
 Change the getMovie function for your side.
 Ignore the name..
-It is very important that you return an array of html <a href=...>Name</a> elements.
+It is very important that you return an array of html "[<]a href=...[>]Name[<]/a[>]" elements.
 As you can see in my examples (in this example are only xml feeds, built only for testing reasons.
 Download of movies is not legal, but they have a very active RSS Feed..).

 After you have created a new module, you have to add the module into the linkbot.py file.
   1. import module